mui/material-ui/docs/src/pages/customization/palette/palette.md

 Need inspiration?
 The Material Design team has built an awesome [palette configuration tool](/customization/color/#color-tool) to help you.

-## Dark theme
+## Dark mode

-Material-UI comes with two theme variants, light (the default) and dark.
+Material-UI comes with two palette types, light (the default) and dark.
 You can make the theme dark by setting `type: 'dark'`.
 While it's only a single property value change, internally it modifies the palette.